ddotta/awesome-polars/README.md

 ## Blog posts

-- [Using the Polars DataFrame Library](https://www.codemag.com/Article/2212051/Using-the-Polars-DataFrame-Library) - A blog post to discover the basics of Polars and how it can be used in place of Pandas.
+- [Using the Polars DataFrame Library](https://www.codemag.com/Article/2212051/Using-the-Polars-DataFrame-Library) - A blog post by Wei-Meng Lee to discover the basics of Polars and how it can be used in place of Pandas.

 ## Talks and videos

-- [Websites & Books & Blogs, oh my!
-Creating Rich Content with Quarto](https://www.youtube.com/watch?v=kVy3-gMdViM) - Introduction to Polars by [databricks](https://www.databricks.com/).
+- [Polars: Blazingly Fast DataFrames in Rust and Python](https://www.youtube.com/watch?v=kVy3-gMdViM) - Introduction to Polars by [databricks](https://www.databricks.com/).
+- [Polars: The Next Big Python Data Science Library... written in RUST?](https://www.youtube.com/watch?v=VHqn7ufiilE) - A short video tutorial to get started coding with Polars by [Rob Mulla (\@RobMulla)](https://github.com/RobMulla).

 ## Libraries/Packages/Scripts